robertrossmann/AD-X/README.md

 By caching the directory schema, the library can take advantage of the information present on the schema without the need to query the server for it, saving the execution time and speeding your application up.

 #### Object to json string conversion
 Using a javascript front-end and need to send the ldap data to the browser using json?
-No problem - just one method call and you can send the data.
+No problem - just one method call and you have your json string ready.

 #### Optional ldap query builder
 If you like, you can use the provided ldap query builder that makes building ldap filters simple.
 You can even combine the query builder with hand-written filters.